 Creating a Culture of Voting with Behavioral Science

 Many different tools will be needed to boost voter turnout and build a culture of voting in the U.S.—one of them is behavioral science.
 While behavioral science can’t undo centuries of marginalization and disenfranchisement, it can help shape our proactive efforts to build a voter-inclusive culture.
 Innovations like automatic voter registration, communications that leverage social norms, and prompting people to make a plan for election day have shown promising results in increasing turnout.
 We believe these strategies only scratch the surface when it comes to using behavioral science to help more people cast votes.

 The Nonvoter Innovation Lab

 Our Nonvoter Innovation Lab focuses on delivering the value of behavioral science through operational and policy solutions that impact civic engagement.
 This work takes many forms, including:

-- partnering with dedicated get-out-the-vote (GOTV) organizations like Democracy Works and the Environmental Voter Project to develop and test innovative messaging strategies
+- partnering with dedicated get-out-the-vote (GOTV) organizations like Democracy Works to develop and test innovative messaging strategies

 - collaborating with state and local elections officials to help engage voters

 - accelerating policy reform by leveraging our portfolio of applied work to generate new sources of evidence.